Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 qovery context set

 # import your Heroku environment variables
-heroku config --app <your_heroku_app_name> --json | qovery env import --heroku-json
+heroku config --app <your_heroku_app_name> --json | \

-Qovery: Heroku environment variables import from JSON ?
+  qovery env parse --heroku-json > heroku.env && \
+  qovery env import heroku.env

+Qovery: dot env file to import: 'heroku.env'
+?
 Do you want to import Environment Variables or Secrets?
 Environment Variables ?
 What environment variables do you want to import?
 [Use arrows to move, space to select, <right> to all, <left> to none, type to filter]
   [x]  GREETINGS=hello world